aaronland/go-chicken/README.md

 🐔 🐔 🐔
 ```

+_Note that verbose debugging information was enabled for this example._

 ## But wait... there's more!

 I'm not suggesting you _should_ do these things... only that you _can_ do these things...